mozilla/pkipolicy/rootstore/policy.md

 happened by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document;

-5.  all CPs, CPSes, and combined CP/CPSes MUST be structured according to RFC 3647 and MUST:
+5.  all CPs, CPSes, and combined CP/CPSes MUST be structured according to the common outline set forth in [section 6 of RFC 3647][3647-6], as may be amended by the CA/Browser Forum's TLS Baseline Requirements or its S/MIME Baseline Requirements, and MUST:

-       * include at least every section and subsection defined in RFC 3647;
+       * include at least every section and subsection defined in [section 6 of RFC 3647][3647-6];
        * only use the words "No Stipulation" to mean that the particular document imposes no requirements related to that section; and
-       * contain no sections that are blank and have no subsections;
+       * contain no sections that are entirely blank, having no text or subsections;

 6. CA operators MUST provide a way to clearly determine which CP, CPS, or combined CP/CPS applies to each of its root and intermediate certificates; *and*

 7. CA operators SHALL maintain links to all historic versions of each CP and CPS (or CP/CPS) from the creation of included CA certificates, regardless of changes in ownership or control of such CA certificates, until the entire CA certificate hierarchies (i.e. end entity certificates, intermediate CA certificates, and cross-certificates) operated in accordance with such documents are no longer trusted by the Mozilla root store.
 For CA certificates that were included in Mozilla's root store before December 31, 2022, the CA Operator shall maintain links in their online repositories to all reasonably available historic versions of CPs and CPSes (or CP/CPSes) from creation of the included CA certificates.

-### 3.4 Compliance Self-Assessments ###
+### 3.4 Compliance Self-Assessments

 CA operators with CA certificates capable of issuing working TLS server certificates MUST perform a [Compliance Self-Assessment](https://www.ccadb.org/cas/self-assessment) annually.
 The annual self-assessment MUST be completed and submitted to the CCADB within 92 calendar days from the CA operator's earliest appearing root record “BR Audit Period End Date” that is after December 31, 2023.
 CA operators SHOULD submit the self-assessment at the same time as uploading audit reports in a [CCADB Case](https://www.ccadb.org/cas/updates).
 CA operators SHOULD use the latest available version of the [Compliance Self-Assessment](https://www.ccadb.org/cas/self-assessment) template, and MUST NOT use a version of the self-assessment template that has been superseded by more than 90 calendar days before submission.

-## 4. Common CA Database ##
+## 4. Common CA Database

 Mozilla manages its root store using the Common CA Database (CCADB).
 CA operators with certificates in Mozilla’s root store MUST use the CCADB, and are bound by the